vdeshpande-confluent/finserv-flink-workshop/lab1.md

 We also need to deduplicate records for our stock price catalog.

-Prepare a new table that will store unique stock only:
+Let's prepare a new table that will store unique stock only:

 ```sql
 CREATE TABLE stock_prices_keyed (